Reformation in the Kingdom of Hungary: Early Modern Hungary

 Martinuzzi enabled Ferdinand's mercenaries to take control of the eastern Hungarian kingdom in June 1551, forcing Queen Isabella and her son into exile.
-Martinuzzi was murdered by Ferdinand's henchmen, but the unpaid mercenaries could not prevent Ottoman attacks.
+Martinuzzi was murdered on 16 December 1551 by Ferdinand's henchmen, but the unpaid mercenaries could not prevent Ottoman attacks.
 In 1556, the Diet recalled John Sigismund and his mother from their exile.
 She ruled the country on her son's behalf until her death in 1559.
 John Sigismund was the Sultan's loyal vassal and participated in several Ottoman military campaigns against Royal Hungary.
 During his reign, most Székelys were deprived of important elements of Székely liberties (such as tax exemption) which caused discontent in Székely Land.
 Ferdinand's successor, Maximilian (r.
 1564–1576), and Suleiman's son, Selim II (r.
 1566–1574), restored peace in the Treaty of Adrianople in 1568.
 John Sigismund abandoned the title of king in his treaty with Maximilian in 1570, but continued to rule his realm using the title of Prince of Transylvania.
 John Sigismund acknowledged the Habsburg kings' suzerainty and their right to reunite Transylvania with Royal Hungary after his childless death.

 John Sigismund died in early 1571.
 The Three Nations' delegates ignored Maximilian's claim to Transylvania and elected a wealthy aristocrat Stephen Báthory (r.
 1571–1586) ruler.
 Báthory was the Ottomans' candidate, but he swore fealty to Maximilian in secret.
 Báthory was elected the ruler of the Polish–Lithuanian Commonwealth in 1575, but he maintained peace with the Ottomans and the Habsburgs.
 Maximilian was succeeded by his son, Rudolph (r.
 1576–1608).
 After Báthory was succeeded by his underage nephew, Sigismund Báthory (r.
 1586–1599), factionalism developed and faction leaders conducted vendettas against their opponents in the Transylvanian principality.
 Ottoman raids into Royal Hungary resumed and Sultan Murad III (r.
 1574–1595) declared war against Rudolph in 1593.
 Unexpected Ottoman defeats during the first phase of the Long Turkish War strengthened anti-Ottoman sentiments and Sigismund Báthory concluded an alliance with Rudolph in 1595.
 The Ottomans quickly regained the initiative and Transylvania plunged into anarchy.
 In 1601, Rudolph's troops occupied the principality and his lieutenant, Giorgio Basta, introduced the rule of terror.
 The royal officials' arbitrary actions caused discontent in both Royal Hungary and Transylvania.
 Sigismund Báthory's maternal uncle, Stephen Bocskai, stirred up a revolt and occupied significant territory in Royal Hungary.
 The Treaty of Vienna restored peace and the Habsburgs acknowledged the re-establishment of the Transylvanian principality.